Specialist legal advice on prenuptial agreements and marital agreements

 Once both parties are satisfied with the terms and have received independent advice, we’ll arrange for the formal signing of the prenuptial agreement, ensuring all legal requirements are met.

-Why choose Nelsons for prenuptial agreements?
+Why choose Nelsons for prenuptial agreements lawyers?

 Expertise – Our solicitors are recognised for their expertise in family law and prenuptial agreements.
 Our expertise is recognised by the independent directories, The Legal 500 and Chambers and Partners.
 The team includes Resolution Accredited Specialists, Law Society Family Panel & Advanced Family Panel members, and Law Society Children Panel Members.